 You have 17 muscles in each hand and 27 bones and you can be sure they are getting a good workout with your morning archery lessons!

-It improves your patience:
+4.Enhance your patience:

 Archery requires a tonne of precision so, patience is the mother of precision or so I have been told (don’t quote me on that one).
 But nevertheless, it is a sport that requires a great deal of focus, calm and patience in order to get that all important shot that lands on the 10 point target.